nickgrealy/poll-mailbox-trigger/README.md

 are taken. (e.g. No jenkins node filtering is performed, unless you've configured the job to do so.
 No additional jobs are triggered, unless you've configured the job to do so.
 And so on.)

+#### Helpful Tips

+##### Simple "Retry" email link on failed builds

+1. Setup a "Mail Trigger" job, which builds other jobs based on the "pmt_jobTrigger" value.
+1. Setup an editable Email notification on the target job, so that it emails you when a job has failed.
+1. Include the following html, in the editable Email job configuration.

+    <a href="mailto:<jenkins_poll_mailbox>@gmail.com?subject=Jenkins > $JOB_NAME">Retry $JOB_NAME</a><br/>

+That way, when the job fails, it will email you a nice link "Retry My Job".
+Clicking on it, opens a new email, which you can just send straight away (good for mobile phones).

 ### Custom Job Parameters

 As of version 0.14, you can pass addition custom job parameters to the new build, by simply putting key=value property